ckeditor/ckeditor5/docs/getting-started/quick-start.md

 # Quick Start

-This guide will show you the fastest way to start using CKEditor&nbsp;5.
+CKEditor&nbsp;5 is a powerful, rich text editor you can embed in your web app.
+This guide will show you the fastest way to start using it.

 ## Try CKEditor&nbsp;5 builder